Working for us

 To apply, or for more information, contact firstname.lastname@example.org.

-Applications should be made as soon as possible.
+Applications should be made as soon as possible and by 21 June.

 Community Manager, Microscopy Resource Site